Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Variational Bayes-DAG-GFlowNet

 \section{Variational Bayes-DAG-GFlowNet}

-One of the main limitations of DAG-GFlowNet \citep{Deleu2022BayesianSL} is that it only approximates the marginal posterior distribution over graphs $P(G\mid \mathcal{D})$, and requires explicit marginalization over the mechanism parameters $\theta$ to compute the marginal likelihood $P(\mathcal{D}\mid G)$.
-In turn, this places strong assumptions on the causal mechanisms $f$ between parents and child, such as linear-Gaussian relations, in order to make the computation of $P(\mathcal{D}\mid G)$ tractable.
+One of the main limitations of DAG-GFlowNet \citep{Deleu2022BayesianSL} is that it only approximates the marginal posterior distribution over graphs $P(G\mid \mathcal{D})$, and requires explicit marginalization over the mechanism parameters $\theta$ to compute the marginal likelihood $P(\mathcal{D}\mid G)$, and as a result of the marginalisation, the mechanism parameters are never inferred.
+This limits the use of DAG-GFlowNet for downstream applications of causal structure learning such as inferring the range of possible causal effects of interventions or active intervention targetting.

-In this work, we extend DAG-GFlowNet to model the posterior distribution $P(G, \theta \mid \mathcal{D})$ not only over the causal graphs $G$, but also on the parameters of the mechanisms $\theta$.
+In this work, we extend DAG-GFlowNet to model the posterior distribution $P(G, \theta \mid \mathcal{D})$.
+Allowing for the quantification of uncertainty of mechanisms as well graphs.
 To approximate the posterior distribution $P(G, \theta \mid \mathcal{D})$, we use Variational Bayes in conjunction with the GFlowNet.
 We model this posterior distribution using the following decomposition:

 where $\phi$ are the variational parameters of the distribution over graphs, $\lambda$ are the parameters of the distribution over mechanism parameters, and $\theta_{k}$ are the parameters of the mechanism corresponding to the variable $X_{k}$.
 Using this factorization, it is possible to use Variational Bayes to alternatively update the distribution over graphs $q_{\phi}(G)$, and the distribution over parameters $q_{\lambda}(\theta\mid G)$.
 We can write the Evidence Lower-Bound (ELBO) for this model as $\log P(\mathcal{D}) \geq \mathrm{ELBO}(\phi, \lambda)$, where